reTHINK-project/testbeds/docs/d6.4/idp.md

 However, IdP requests per user should be scarce compared to communication-related exchanges, especially on our testbeds which constitute more of a prototype environment.
 Moreover, the goal of reTHINK is to let the user choose his/her identity provider, which could thus be Google or Facebook.
 Therefore, tests limites tho the two provided IdP would not be relevant.
 Finally, it is not the responsibility of reTHINK to test reference implementation of identity protocols such as OpenID Connect.
 Indeed, IdPs are peripheral support services and will not be critical in evaluating overall environment performance.
 As a matter of fact, they are pre-existing (almost 'legacy') platforms whose functionalities are needed within reTHINK project but not results of reTHINK.

-## Tests
+## Performance tests
-No server performance tests are planned.

-Conformance tests have been conducted to enable the use of IdP-Proxy according to the IETF specifications of the WebRTC Security architecture [3].
+No server performance tests are planned, as IdP servers are Open source project that have been modified to add the IdPProxy feature.
+This IdP proxy is executed on client side.

 The application IdP-Proxy test is installed with the IdP Server and processes 3 actions: it loads the IdP-Proxy if implemented, generates and validates an Identity assertion if the user is logged on this IdP.
 An example of the application is accessible  et https://auth.rethink2.orange-labs.fr/IdPProxy_test.html.
 Test application for the IdP Proxy: